ibm-cloud-docs/vpc/file_storage_vpc_replication.md

    In this scenario, the application that you are running fails.
 The data is unaffected, but the application is not operational.
 You can perform a failover, where the data is quiesced and sent to another zone.
 The virtual server instances in that zone can be configured to take over the operation of the application while the primary servers are repaired.

-* Disaster Recovery due to Cloud infrastructure failure.
+* Disaster Recovery due to {{site.data.keyword.cloud_notm}} infrastructure failure.

    In this scenario, the {{site.data.keyword.cloud_notm}} availability zone in which your application is running becomes unusable.
 You need to start up your application in the replica location as quickly as possible and use the replicated data from the last replication event.
-Because the service can't tell the state of the application, the replication is stopped to protect data in the replication relationship.
-If the source file share zone becomes available again, data is available from the replica share to reconcile from the time of the incident to the recovery point.
+You can initiate the Failover with the `split` option to make the replica volume independent.
+Replication is stopped.

 * Facilitate regular maintenance of your applications.